4 genius tips for writing content that converts

 “When you understand that nobody wants to read your shit, you develop empathy.
 You acquire the skill that is indispensable to all artists and entrepreneurs—the ability to switch back and forth in your imagination from your own point of view as writer/painter/seller to the point of view of your reader/gallery-goer/customer.
 You learn to ask yourself with every sentence and every phrase: Is this interesting?
 Is it fun or challenging or inventive?
 Am I giving the reader enough?
 Is she bored?
 Is she following where I want to lead her?”

 In the grand scheme of marketing, it’s a quote that’s still judderingly true.
-Unless you’ve got brilliant brand affinity, most people won’t care – especially if you use your content as a platform to incessantly shill things.
+Unless you’ve got brilliant brand affinity, most people won’t care.

 This is the harsh reality for a lot of businesses today – but there are ways and means to create content that people will care about.